Skip to main content

 reporter.reportItem(handle, item2);

-Useful when you need to ensure items are persisted before proceeding.
+Use this when you need items persisted before moving on.

 close()

-reporter.close(); // Flushes remaining items and stops background thread
+reporter.close(); // Flushes remaining items and stops the background thread.

 Testing